Eric Baehrecke, Ph.D.

 Worcester, MA 01605

-Current projects are focused on understanding how autophagy is regulated and functions in the context of cell survival and cell death, the identification of novel factors and pathways that regulate autophagy in different cell contexts, how specific cargoes are selected for clearance by autophagy, and the function of autophagy in models of disease.
+Current projects are focused on understanding how autophagy is regulated and functions in the context of cell health and cell death, the identification of novel factors and pathways that regulate autophagy in different cell contexts, how specific cargoes are selected for clearance by autophagy, and the function of autophagy in models of disease.

 Motivated students and postdoctoral associates are encouraged to apply.
 Contact Dr. Baehrecke